Rapid identification of ultrathin amorphous damage on monocrystalline silicon surface†

-Amorphous silicon (a-Si) remains a common surface damage during ultra-precision machining of monocrystalline Si.
-However, it was difficult to identify the amorphous damage with several nanometers by traditional detection methods, which hinders severely performance improvement of Si-based products.
-In this study, ultrathin a-Si was found to act as a mask against etching in HF/HNO3 mixtures, resulting in forming protrusive hillocks.
-Reciprocating sliding on an atomic force microscope (AFM) was employed for simulating material removal event in surface manufacturing.
-Effects of normal load, etching time and etchant concentration on selective etching were investigated to optimize parameters for amorphous damage detection.
-The mechanism for the selective etching were further addressed based on high-resolution transmission electron microscope (HRTEM) detection, as well as comparative etching of surface structures with different crystal damages or Si oxide.
-Further analysis demonstrated that lower dangling bond density of a-Si can result in the reduction of dissolution rate, while deformed Si lattices, including stacking faults, dislocations and microcracks, can facilitate rapid selective etching.
-By the proposed selective etching, ultrathin amorphous damage and its spatial distributions can be identified rapidly with high resolution and low destruction.
-This study sheds a new light on achieving high-quality Si surface in ultra-precision machining.
+Amorphous silicon (a-Si) is a type of common surface damages during the ultra-precision machining of monocrystalline Si.
+However, it is difficult to identify the amorphous damage of several nanometers by traditional detection methods, which severely hinders the performance improvement of Si-based products.
+In this study, ultrathin a-Si was found to act as a mask against etching in HF/HNO3 mixtures, resulting in the formation of protrusive hillocks.
+Reciprocating sliding on an atomic force microscope (AFM) was employed to simulate a material removal event in surface manufacturing.
+The effects of normal load, etching time and etchant concentration on selective etching were investigated to optimize the parameters for amorphous damage detection.
+The mechanisms for selective etching were further addressed based on high-resolution transmission electron microscopy (HRTEM) detection and comparative etching of different surface structures.
+Further analysis demonstrated that a lower dangling bond density of a-Si could result in the reduction of the dissolution rate, while deformed Si lattices, including stacking faults, dislocations and microcracks, could facilitate rapid selective etching.
+By the proposed selective etching, ultrathin amorphous damage and its spatial distributions can be rapidly identified with high resolution and low destruction.
+This study sheds new light on achieving a high-quality Si surface in ultra-precision machining.